tabaolan1987/tabaolan1987.github.io/source/_posts/2014-05-22-newbie-part-1-download-and-install-java.markdown

 10) A few brief dialogs confirm the last steps of the installation process; click Close on the last dialog.
 This will complete Java installation process.

 {% img /images/Download-And-Install-Java-10.png %}

+11 ) You have finish download and install Java , take a look in [Part 2 : Download and Start Eclipse](/blog/2014/05/22/newbie-part-2-download-and-start-eclipse/)